The Prime Minister has announced that the adult minimum wage will be rising to $22.70 per hour from 1 April 2023.

 See our advice for ways to try and manage rising wage cost.

-If you have any specific issues around minimum wage rising or paying your staff, our Advice Service is here to help and can be contacted by email or phone 0800 472 472 (1800 128 086 from Australia).
+If you are a Retail NZ member and have any specific issues around minimum wage rising or paying your staff, our Advice Service is here to help and can be contacted by email or phone 0800 472 472 (1800 128 086 from Australia).